 Based on the test work discussed previously and on the current estimated ore resource, process options were investigated.
-The process envisioned for this document involves crushing the run of mine ore in a three stage crushing circuit to less than 3/4 inch, and placing the crushed ore on a lined heap leach pad and utilizing conventional heap leaching technologies.
-Figure 16.2 presents a simple block flow diagram of the proposed circuit.
+The process envisioned for this document involves crushing the run of mine ore in a three stage crushing circuit to less than 3/4 inch, and placing the crushed ore on a lined heap leach pad and utilizing conventional heap leaching technologies for the first three years of operation.
+Figure 16.1 presents a simple block flow diagram of the proposed circuit.
 The placement of ore on the heap would likely not be performed during the coldest three months of the year due to arctic winter temperatures.
 However, leaching would continue twelve months of the year since all piping, pregnant ponds, and solution application drip irrigators would be buried within the heap to prevent freezing.

-Figure 16.2 Proposed Livengood process block flow diagram showing heap leach process streams.
+Figure 16-1 Proposed Livengood process block flow diagram showing heap leach process streams.